Sammy20207109/DyCo-RL/README.md

 <div style="text-align: justify;">

 ## 📊 Evaluation
-DyCo-RL is compatible with multiple RLVR algorithms, including GRPO, GSPO, DAPO, and SAPO, and brings consistent gains when applied to Qwen2.5-VL-3B/7B, improving performance by an average of +1.5% across both visual perception and mathematical reasoning benchmarks.

 ![image](performance.png)

 - We  test the model using  [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).You can test our benchmark using following code：